 Lionsgate has no names, but they are suing whoever leaked Sylvester Stallone’s third Expendables movie online three weeks before it comes out.

 The film is due out on Aug.
-15, but as we previously reported, the film hit the torrent community last Thursday.
+15, but as we previously reported, the film hit the torrent community on Thursday.
 TorrentFreak said that the film was downloaded over 100,000 times in the first 24 hours.
 Another 100,000 grabbed the film on the second day.

 It appears that someone leaked a DVD screener.
 It isn’t known where the torrent originated, but TorrentFreak reported that it was traced back to one particular group that works on several torrent sites.